bvohaska/foil/README.md

 # Simple CLI Encryption Tool

 This is a simple tool desinged to perform AES-256-GCM encryption and decryption and uses a 96-bit IV/nonce.
 The tool has many command-line options that can veiwed by running the binary with the flag '--help'.
-These flags are also prominately displayed in encryptor.go.
+These flags are also prominently displayed in encryptor.go.

 ## Getting Started